-Earlier this year, Capital One made a big move by launching their new and improved travel booking platform, another easy way for travelers to use Venture Miles.
+Last year, Capital One made a big move by launching their new and improved travel booking platform – providing another easy way for travelers to use Capital One Venture Miles.

 In this post, we'll walk through a step-by-step guide on how to use the Capital One Travel Portal.

 Related reading: The Best Ways to Use Capital One Venture Miles

 - How to Use the Capital One Travel Portal

 - What Airlines Are Available Through the Capital One Travel Portal?

 - Built-In Cancel for Any Reason Add-Ons

 - Who Can Use the Capital One Travel Portal?